 The PDARP/PEIS completed a programmatic analysis in order to capture the benefits and impacts from proposed restoration approaches, including approaches that encompass marsh creation and ridge restoration projects.
+Sections 1.0 and 3.1.7 provide an explanation for the LA TIG's approach to the NEPA analysis for the SRP/EA.
 A brief summary of the impacts associated with the restoration approach that encompasses marsh creation and ridge restoration projects is included in the PDARP/PEIS (Section 6.4.1).
 That discussion is incorporated by reference and summarized as follows: